jeroarenas/dbManager/README.md

    * `DBdump`          : Creates dump of full database, or dump of selected tables

 Table creation functions have not been incorporated in the class, since in our experience this task is different for each project.
 This repository can therefore be incorporated as a submodule of another project, and then create a new database_manager for the project that extends class BaseDMsql and adds methods for table creation and data import

+The class has been extensively used and tested with MySQL connections.
+Further SQLite testing may be necessary.

 # MySQL use example